 Episode lifecycle

-Every episode moves through a series of states:
+Every episode moves through a publishing flow:

 - Draft is the initial state after generation.
 You can edit the script freely.

-You can publish from the episode overview by clicking Publish Episode.
-If you need to take an episode down, click the same button to unpublish.
+You can publish from the episode overview by clicking Publish Episode after your show has been synced to Mato Distribution.
+If you need to take an episode down, use Unpublish from the episode header.

 A full reference on episode states and transitions is covered in a separate article.